 As a team leader, you need to be visible to the team and available to support them.
-If you’re predominantly tied up with your own critical hands-on tasks, you won’t be.
+Part of your new leadership role is to foster a positive working environment and community.
+If you’re predominantly tied up with your own critical hands-on tasks, you won’t be as visible or able to support your team.
 So, be sure to review and re-negotiate your workload before taking on a leadership role in the first place.

 Take time to listen to your team members; find out what their issues and aspirations are, gather ideas, and identify potential strengths and weaknesses.
 Only then can you formulate a leadership approach that stands a chance of success.
-Getting to know who you’re working with is the first all-important step to bonding with the team and establishing their respect and trust.
-The old adage of listening twice as much as you speak still holds true.
+Getting to know who you’re working with is the first step to bonding with the team and establishing their respect and trust.
+The old adage of listening twice as much as you speak still holds true here.

-3. Communicate, communicate, communicate
+3. Communicate, Communicate, Communicate

-4. Lead by example
+4. Lead By Example

-Think about the behaviors you want and expect from your team members and be sure to exhibit those traits yourself.
-You’re the role model, so what you say and do will impact the team’s daily work habits and attitudes.
+Think about the behaviors you want and expect from your team members.
+Be sure to exhibit those traits yourself.
+As a team leader, you’re the role model, so what you say and do will impact the team’s work habits and attitudes.
 That said, it’s important to be yourself and to believe in yourself.
 If you fake it, you’ll soon be unmasked and you’ll lose credibility and trust.

-Be quick to recognize good performance and reward it where appropriate.
+Recognize good performance and reward it where appropriate.
 You might not be in a position to hand out pay raises and promotions but a little bit of verbal praise goes a long way in showing your team you are both aware of and appreciative of their achievements.

 Be equally as timely in tackling poor performance issues.
 The longer you leave them, the tougher they’ll be to fix.
 Look for the best in people and understand that mistakes will happen.
 When they do, learn from them and see how they can be prevented in the future.
 And whatever you do, don’t play the blame game.

-7. Be decisive
+7. Be Decisive

-Don’t procrastinate.
+When it comes to producing results, don’t procrastinate.
 Grab the nettle when you need to.
-It’s all too easy to defer the difficult decisions, but ultimately costly for the job in hand and how you’re viewed as a leader.
+It’s all too easy to defer difficult decisions, but ultimately costly for the job in hand and how you’re viewed as a leader.
+If you can’t address a larger challenge, it’s ok to make a series of smaller decisions that create momentum and progress toward the bigger picture.
 If things go wrong, take a breath, gather the information you need to make an educated decision and make it.

-8. Enjoy it!
+8. Enjoy It!